-Byte(s) Byte(s) Description
+Byte(s) Description Length

-1 - X Value of the increased record.
-X
+1 - X Value of the increased record X

-X+1 - X+Lc Value which has been added.
-Lc
+X + 1 - X + Lc Value which has been added Lc

-NOTE: X denotes the length of the record.
+NOTE: X denote NOTE: X denotes the length of the record.

 11.1.9 VERIFY PIN

 The Verify PIN command initiates the comparison in the UICC of the PIN verification data sent from the terminal with the PIN reference data stored in the card.
 The security status set as a result of the verification is valid regardless on which logical channel the verification is performed.
 The verification process is subject to the following conditions being fulfilled: